 Risk Management – UCSF Fresno

 UCSF Fresno Risk Management Services serves as an active, cooperative liaison between UC physicians and the risk management programs of affiliated facilities.
 For questions about risk management issues, contact UCSF Fresno Risk Management at 559-499-6407 or Fresno- Risk@ucsf.edu.
-Contact Risk Management immediately upon receipt of any legal notice such as a deposition, subpoena, notice of intent to sue, or legal complaint.
+Contact UCSF Fresno Risk Management immediately upon receipt of any legal notice such as a deposition, subpoena, notice of intent to sue, or legal complaint.
 The UCSF Fresno Risk Management office can also provide verification of coverage when required.

 Leave of Absence